The cut norm and Sampling Lemmas for unbounded kernels: Upper bound on the ``systematic error'' term

 which corresponds to a different normalisation of the cut norm for the sample $\mc{U}_X$.
 Indeed, just as for simple graphs, samples from graphons result in $k\times k$ matrices that have diagonal entries all $0$, and so one may argue that the ``correct'' normalisation for the cut norm would be a factor $1/k(k-1)$ instead of $1/k^2$: inequality \eqref{eq:lower1} is satisfied with equality for the constant $1$ graphon (corresponding to the complete graph case). \end{remark}

-\section{Upper bound on the ``systematic error'' \panna{term}}
+\section{Upper bound on the ``systematic error'' term}

 We shall present two approaches to bounding the "systematic error" $\E_X\left[ \|\mc{U}_X\|_\pcut \right] -\|U\|_\pcut$ from above, which in the bounded kernel case has been shown to be less than or equal to $\frac{8\|U\|_\infty}{k^{1/4}}$ (\cite[Inequality (4.15)]{Borgs}).
 Our main approach -- and somewhat surprisingly the one yielding better bounds, works by truncating $U$ at an appropriate, $k$ dependent level, and then bounding the various error terms that arise, using an intermediate step of the original bounded kernel First Sampling Lemma as a black box along the way.
 The second approach adapts the full original proof to the unbounded setting, and yields a slightly weaker bound of order $k^{-\frac{1}{4}+\frac{1}{2p}}(\ln k)^{1/4}$, as opposed to $k^{-\frac{1}{4}+\frac{1}{4p}}$ for our main approach.
 We chose to include the second approach for two reasons.
 On the one hand, there are intermediate results that in themselves are interesting, and fall outside of the path of the main approach.
 On the other hand, comparing these approaches leads to an interesting open question.
-Namely, the approach leading to a weaker bound being the one that closely follows the original proof may be an indication that this original approach is not sharp even in the bounded kernel case, and that there may be room for improvements, which would in turn impact the unbounded kernel case as well.\\ As the second approach yields a slightly weaker bound, we shall only provide the interesting intermediate results and a skeleton proof here, with details relegated to the \nameref{sect:Appendix}.
+Namely, the approach leading to a weaker bound being the one that closely follows the original proof may be an indication that this original approach is not sharp even in the bounded kernel case, and that there may be room for improvements, which would in turn impact the unbounded kernel case as well.

+As the second approach yields a slightly weaker bound, we shall only provide the interesting intermediate results and a skeleton proof here, with details relegated to the \nameref{sect:Appendix}.